-- Use the Lowest Cost with Bid Cap bidding strategy
+- Use the Lowest Cost or Lowest Cost with Bid Cap bidding strategy.

-- If you want to bid higher for a user segment, use smaller multipliers for other segments instead, and set a higher ad set level Bid Cap
+- If you want to bid higher for a user segment, use smaller multipliers for other segments, and set a higher ad set level bid cap.

-- E.g., don't split by age again under an age split
+- For example, don't split by age again under an age split.

 - Offsite Conversions